World DesignPro Guide

 Phase 1: Core Foundation (The "Big Idea")

-• The "One Big Change": What is the core premise? (e.g., "Magic exists and is powered by emotion," or "Humanity colonized Mars 200 years ago and lost contact with Earth")
+• The "One Big Change": What's the core premise? (e.g., "Magic exists and is powered by emotion" or "Humanity colonized Mars 200 years ago and lost contact with Earth").
+This is your seed.
+Everything else grows from it

 • Tone & Atmosphere: Is your world gritty and bleak (Grimdark), whimsical and hopeful (Cozy Fantasy), or hard and scientific (Hard Sci-Fi)?
+Decide early — tone affects every detail you'll add later

 • Genre Boundaries: Are you writing Hard Magic (Mistborn) or Soft Magic (Lord of the Rings)?
 Hard Sci-Fi (The Martian) or Space Opera (Star Wars)?
+These distinctions shape reader expectations, so know which lane you're in

 Phase 2: Geography & Environment